deniskolokol/sympli_romatiko/TOFIX.md

 ----------

-Creation of any synth results in a buffer allocation!
-Use this only in case of granular synths.
+For objects and sceleton "ceiling" and "floor" are messed up in the visualization (while being correct in sound processing).

 ----------

-For objects and sceleton "ceiling" and "floor" are messed up in the visualization (while being correct in sound processing).
+DONE: Creation of any synth results in a buffer allocation!
+Use this only in case of granular synths.